speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-09-05-[OS] Introduction.md

 ## Protection and Security

-- Protection – any mechanism for controlling access of processes or users to resources defined by the OS
+- **Protection** – any mechanism for controlling access of processes or users to resources defined by the OS
-- Security – defense of the system against internal and external attacks
+- **Security** – defense of the system against internal and external **attacks**
   - Huge range, including denial-of-service, worms, viruses, identity theft, theft of service
 - Systems generally first distinguish among users, to determine who can do what
-  - User identities (user IDs, security IDs) include name and associated number, one per user
+  - User identities (**user IDs**, security IDs) include name and associated number, one per user
   - User ID then associated with all files, processes of that user to determine access control
-  - Group identifier (group ID) allows set of users to be defined and controls managed, then also associated with each process, file
+  - Group identifier (**group ID**) allows set of users to be defined and controls managed, then also associated with each process, file
-  - Privilege escalation allows user to change to effective ID with more rights
+  - **Privilege escalation**(단계적 확대) allows user to change to effective ID with more rights

 ​